Today in Sports | Pictures | Reuters

 Today in Sports

-New Jersey Devils goalie Keith Kinkaid makes a glove save during the second period of the game against the Montreal Canadiens at the Bell Centre.
-Mandatory Credit: Eric Bolte-USA TODAY Sports
+Philadelphia Phillies first baseman Tommy Joseph reacts after hitting a home run during the seventh inning against the Los Angeles Dodgers at Citizens Bank Park.
+Mandatory Credit: Bill Streicher-USA TODAY Sports

-India's captain Virat Kohli and Hardik Pandya (R) celebrate the dismissal of Australia's captain Steven Smith during their second one day international match.
-REUTERS/Adnan Abidi
+Barcelona�s Lionel Messi celebrates scoring their first goal from the penalty spot with Nelson Semedo against Eibar.
+REUTERS/Albert Gea

-Kansas City Royals catcher Salvador Perez (gestures after hitting a single against the Toronto Blue Jays in the ninth inning at the Rogers Centre.
+Toronto Blue Jays center fielder Teoscar Hernandez slides at home plate to score ahead of the tag from Kansas City Royals catcher Salvador Perez in the seventh inning at Rogers Centre.
 Mandatory Credit: Dan Hamilton-USA TODAY Sports

-Atlanta Braves manager Brian Snitker and Washington Nationals manager Dusty Baker react during a lineup discussion with the umpire crew during the eighth inning at SunTrust Park.
-Mandatory Credit: Dale Zanine-USA TODAY Sports

-Marin Cilic of team Europe in action against Frances Tiafoe of team World on the first day of the Laver Cup.
-REUTERS/David W Cerny

-Chicago White Sox first baseman Jose Abreu is called safe on a double during the third inning as Houston Astros second baseman Jose Altuve attempts to apply a tag at Minute Maid Park.
-Mandatory Credit: Troy Taormina-USA TODAY Sports
+Ramiro of Gremio and Matheus Fernandes of Botafogo in action at Arena do Gremio stadium in Porto Alegre, Brazil.
+REUTERS/Diego Vara

+Oakland Athletics catcher Bruce Maxwell is checked on by the trainer after he is hit by a foul ball in the ninth inning against the Detroit Tigers at Comerica Park.
+Mandatory Credit: Rick Osentoski-USA TODAY Sports

-India's captain Virat Kohli plays a shot during the second one day international match against Australia.
+India's captain Virat Kohli plays a shot during the second one day match against Australia in Kolkata, India.
 REUTERS/Adnan Abidi

+Willian Arao (R) of Flamengo celebrates with Everton Ribeiro after scoring against Chapecoense in Rio de Janeiro, Brazil.
+REUTERS/Bruno Kelly

-Detroit Tigers center fielder JaCoby Jones reacts to a high pitch in the second inning against the Minnesota Twins at Comerica Park.
-Mandatory Credit: Rick Osentoski-USA TODAY Sports
+New York Yankees shortstop Didi Gregorius tosses his bat after hitting a home run against the Minnesota Twins in the fourth inning at Yankee Stadium.
+Mandatory Credit: Noah K. Murray-USA TODAY Sports

-Jason Day blasts out of the sand onto the 18th green during the first round of the Tour Championship golf tournament at East Lake Golf Club.
-Mandatory Credit: Butch Dill-USA TODAY Sports

 Next Slideshows